McHale's Navy: PT-73 crew

-Quartermaster George "Christy" Christopher (Gary Vinson, also starred in the dramatic pilot "Seven Against the Sea")-Whenever McHale is not personally steering the PT-73, it will be Christy at the helm.
+Quartermaster George "Christy" Christopher (Gary Vinson, who also appeared in the dramatic pilot "Seven Against the Sea") – Whenever McHale is not personally steering the PT-73, it will be Christy at the helm.
 Besides Binghamton, he is the only married man and the only one with any children.
 Christy marries Lt.
 Gloria Winters (Cindy Robbins) early in the series in "Operation Wedding Party" and she moves to San Diego.
 They have a daughter not long afterwards in "The Big Raffle" episode.
 Because his crew helped them get married, their daughter is named Quintina Charlene Leslie Wilhelmina Harriet Virginia Hetty Fujiana after the crew (for Quinton, Charles, Lester, Willy, Harrison, Virgil, Happy and Fuji).

-Radioman Willy Moss (John Wright, also starred in "Seven Against the Sea")-A good-natured Southerner from Tennessee who operates the crew's still and is in charge of radio and telephone communication for the crew.
+Radioman Willy Moss (John Wright, who also appeared in "Seven Against the Sea") – A good-natured Southerner from Tennessee who operates the crew's still and is in charge of radio and telephone communication for the crew.
 He also serves as the PT-73's sonar operator.
 In "The British Also Have Ensigns", he is revealed to have nine brothers and sisters.

-Torpedoman's Mate Lester Gruber (Carl Ballantine)-A hustler and hack magician whose get-rich-quick schemes (such as promoting gambling and selling moonshine and war souvenirs) often get the crew in trouble (when the crew is not stealing supplies or equipment).
-Gruber hails from Brooklyn, worked in a used car sales lot, and frequently references the Dodgers and Ebbets Field.
-Carl Ballantine entertained troops with his comedy and magic during World War Two.
+Torpedoman's Mate Lester Gruber (Carl Ballantine) – A hustler and hack magician whose get-rich-quick schemes (such as promoting gambling and selling moonshine and war souvenirs) often get the crew in trouble (when the crew is not stealing supplies or equipment).
+Gruber hails from Brooklyn, worked in a used car sales lot, and frequently references the Brooklyn Dodgers and Ebbets Field.

-Motor Machinist Mate Harrison James "Tinker" Bell (Billy Sands, "Pvt.
-Paparelli" on Bilko)-A top notch mechanic who is in charge of keeping the PT-73 running.
+Motor Machinist's Mate Harrison James "Tinker" Bell (Billy Sands, who played Pvt.
+Paparelli on Sergeant Bilko) – A top-notch mechanic who is in charge of keeping the PT-73 running.

-Gunner's Mate Virgil Edwards (Edson Stroll)-A handsome and well built lover boy who is a crack shot with a .50-caliber machine gun.
+Gunner's Mate Virgil Edwards (Edson Stroll) – A handsome and well-built lover boy who is a crack shot with a .50-caliber machine gun.
 According to the episode "The Truth Hurts", Virgil has been in the service at least six years.

-Seaman Joseph "Happy" Haines (Gavin MacLeod, later of The Mary Tyler Moore Show and The Love Boat)-MacLeod left the series before the third season to appear in the movie The Sand Pebbles.
+Seaman Joseph "Happy" Haines (Gavin MacLeod, later of The Mary Tyler Moore Show and The Love Boat) – MacLeod left the series before the third season to appear in the movie The Sand Pebbles.
 He had also appeared in the 1959 film Operation Petticoat, which has a few similarities to McHale's Navy.